Struggling to get interviews?

 Having a separate section is also helpful if you want to highlight multiple affiliations.

-However, if you decide not to add a new section to your resume, you can also mention your affiliations in your resume summary.
+Alternatively, mention your affiliations in your resume summary.
 Here’s an example:

 Results-driven marketing professional with 8+ years of experience in digital marketing and brand management.
 Skilled in executing integrated marketing campaigns that increase brand awareness and drive sales.
 Active member of the American Marketing Association, where I stay current with industry trends and best practices.